rvsitebuilder/developer-docs/app-configuration-app-json.md

 ### Properties

-**name**
+name

-The name of the package.
+:  The name of the package.
 It consists of vendor name and project name, separated by /.
 Examples:

 - `netway/instagram`
 - `armnet/telescope`